JP1681/Redistribution_assistant/README.txt

 It is currently set up for the 2023 redistribution of Victoria into 38 divisions.
 If you want to use this tool for drawing boundaries in Victoria, just open redist.html.
 Otherwise, there are instructions to modify the setup at the end of this file.

+Once you open redist.html, use the file selection tools to pick the boundary files.
+The SA1 shapefile must be added using the first 'Browse' button.
+Other boundary files can be added using the second 'Browse' button.
+For these other files, you can click their name to select a display colour.

 View mode:
 	Use the dropdown menu to highlight each division that you have proposed.